extiverse/bazaar/README.md

 However here are a few additional steps you can take to improve the way your extension looks (check these keys in your `composer.json` file):

-- Fill the `license` key so we everybody know what they can do with your code
+- Fill the `license` key so everybody know what they can do with your code
 - Add every author to the `authors` key so we can list them
 - Choose a sensible name for `extra.flarum-extension.title`.
 This value is used with the tags to provide search
 - Don't forget to set an `extra.flarum-extension.icon` setting to your extension, it looks a lot better with an icon
 - Add an `extra.flagrow.discuss` key to link your extension with its discussion on Flarum Discuss.
 Must be a valid url starting with `https://discuss.flarum.org/d/`

-**Note:** not all this data is currently shown in Bazaar/[flagrow.io](https://flagrow.io/), but it's coming soon !
+**Note:** not all this data is currently shown in Bazaar or [flagrow.io](https://flagrow.io/), but it's coming soon !

 ## Support our work